SachinRammoorthy/compressor-head/readme.md

 # Compressor Head

-Compressor Head is a web application for compressing/scaling an image before downloading it.
+Compressor Head is a web application for compressing or scaling an image before downloading it.
 It is built on [Python](https://www.python.org) and hosted on the [Google App Engine](https://cloud.google.com/appengine).

 ## Why Compressor Head?